goerz/cookiecutter-pypackage/README.md

 * The actual package code is in a `src` directory.
 See <https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure> for the reasoning behind this.
 * [Travis CI](https://travis-ci.org) and [AppVeyor](http://appveyor.com) support.
 * Sphinx/Read-the-docs support.
 This includes optional use of the [better_apidoc](https://github.com/goerz/better-apidoc) tool for generating API documentation with templates.
+* Support for Jupyter Notebooks in the Sphinx documentation ([nbsphinx](https://nbsphinx.readthedocs.io/en/latest/)).
+This includes validation of notebooks as tests through the [nbval plugin](https://nbval.readthedocs.io/en/latest/).
 * Mandatory testing with [pytest](https://docs.pytest.org)
 * Environment management through [`conda`](https://conda.io/docs/)
 * Development tasks are organized in a Makefile.
 Run `make help` inside the generated project for details.